elunna/nerfhack-changelog/README.md

 * When casting a SKILLED attack spell, you can choose to cast basic fireball or cone of cold (xnh/dnh)
 * You get a 100 turn reminder for spells that are close to fading away
 * Spellcasting no longer exercises wisdom
 * **Hungerless spellcasting nerf:** Total hungerless casting is not possible anymore and the intelligence requirements have been increased.
-20+ INT gets you 1/4-hunger and 18+ gets you 1/2 hunger casting (FIQ)
 * Healing spell effectiveness is determined by skill (Evil)

 ### ITEM EROSION AND DESTRUCTION